What a Customs Broker Service Actually Does for Canadian Importers

 A customs broker service files CBSA entries, clears shipments, manages compliance, and posts security on your behalf when importing into Canada.

 Most Canadian importers hire a customs broker service after their first shipment sits at the border for three days.
-By then, demurrage is mounting, the sales team is calling, and someone at the warehouse is asking for a B3 they’ve never heard of.
+By then, demurrage is mounting, the sales team is calling, and someone at the warehouse is asking for a CAD they’ve never heard of.
 We see it often: companies that assumed customs clearance was automatic, or that their freight forwarder handled it by default.
 Neither is true.
 Here’s what a customs broker service actually does, why you’re required to use one in most cases, and what to expect when you do.

 Why CBSA Requires a Customs Broker Service for Most Importers